Friday, 11 December 2009

 If you had something with a molecular weight of 10, and you loaded 5 g on a lane, you would have 0.5 moles in that lane.

-Let's say 1 mole of something contains 100 molecules (which it doesn't, the real number is much much bigger).
+Let's say one mole of something contains 100 molecules (which it doesn't; the real number is much, much bigger).

-So, if you have 0.5 mole in the lane you would have 50 molecules in that lane.
+So, if you have 0.5 moles in the lane, you would have 50 molecules in that lane.

 These 50 molecules came from 25 cells, so each cell must have 2 molecules.....